 In 2009, a new Turtles compilation CD was released called "Save The Turtles: The Turtles Greatest Hits", which was issued on Flo and Eddie's FloEdCo label.
 During of summer touring seasons of 2010 and 2011, The Turtles featuring Flo & Eddie maintained heavy touring schedules throughout the U.S. as part of both the Happy Together: 25th Anniversary Tour: 2010" and "Happy Together: 2011", along with The Buckinghams, Mark Lindsay, The Grass Roots, and The Monkees' Micky Dolenz (in 2010).
 Their 2012 schedule had them booked across America with Gary Puckett, The Buckinghams, The Grass Roots and Micky Dolenz.

 The Turtles were back in the news again in August of 2013 when they launched a $100 million class action lawsuit against Sirius XM that claimed the satellite radio giant infringed on millions of old recordings from a multitude of artists.
+In May, 2015, they would win that lawsuit, opening the door for other artists to follow suit.

 For more, be sure to read Gary James' interview with Mark Volman